 Please do not abuse your customer-service e-mail address for promotional purposes.
 I don’t want to have to automatically file any customer-service e-mails into a folder designed to be read once every day or two, and I don’t appreciate having promotional e-mail sitting in my inbox folder contributing to my unread-email count.
 I also don’t want to unsubscribe from your promotional e-mails, but if that’s going to be more effective than playing whack-a-mole with promotional e-mail coming from Wallets’n’Things’ different e-mail addresses, so be it.

 I’d generalize this suggestion to “make sure your promotional e-mails are as easy to automatically file as possible”.
 If your customers get promotional e-mail that’s hard to reliably file away, they’ll be incentivized to simply unsubscribe from your e-mail list.
 A handful of practical suggestions:

-- Don’t use the same From: e-mail address for your promotional e-mail and anything else.
+- Don’t use the same From: e-mail address for both your promotional e-mail and non-promotional e-mail.

 - Don’t change the From: e-mail address that you use for your promotional e-mail.